-Just take a look at yourself.
+- 1. Just take a look at yourself.
 Small girl like you, what were you doing with a man?
 At your age what were you doing spreading your legs for a man, eh?
 Which girl from a good home goes around sleeping with a man who is old enough to be her father, eh?
 Answer me, you useless idiot.
 I see you can't talk any more.
 You have gone dumb, abi?
 And you have the cheek to show your face.
 You were not afraid to come into my home with that thing in your hands, eh?
 You were not scared to ring my doorbell and show your face, eh?
-(Unigwe 2009: 70).
+(70) - 2.
 What did he look like?
 Where was he?
 What was his name?
 How tall was he?
 What was his name?
 How short?
 Did he have a beard?
 A moustache?
 Did she have another family?
 Brothers?
 Sisters?
 What did they look like?
 Did they know about her?
-(Unigwe 2009:149)
+(149)

-Besides being impolite, the first speaker (Titus's wife) also threatens the autonomous face-wants of the other.
+Besides being impolite, the first speaker (Titus' wife) also threatens the autonomous face-wants of the other.
 She wants her audience to perceive the other as wayward and indecent, while implicitly concealing her husband's direct role in the grand show of shame.
-Unigwe depicts Titus as a married man who takes pleasure in luring young girls into sex and abandoning them once they become pregnant.
-His massively built wife throws insults at the victims of her husband's recklessness whenever they show up at his home pregnant or with their babies.
+Unigwe depicts Titus as a notorious married man who relishes in luring young girls into sex and abandoning them once they become pregnant.
+His massively built wife hauls insults at the victims of her husband's recklessness whenever they show up at his home in their condition or with their babies.
 We can glean from the text that the rich control discourse and power while the poor remain hopelessly powerless.
-Knowing full well that the victim is a minor from a less privileged background, the speaker does not criticise her husband's indecency in ruining her (Efe's) life; rather, she takes side with her husband and calls the child a "thing".
-This is what Paul Chilton (2004: 47) refers to as delegitimising the other.
-Chilton argues that the extreme form of delegitimisation is "to deny the humanness of the other."
+Knowing full well that the victim is a minor from a less privileged background, the speaker does not criticize her husband's indecency in ruining her (Efe) life, rather, she takes side with her husband and calls the child a "thing".
+This is what Chilton (2004: 47) refers to as delegitimizing the other.
+Chilton argues that the extreme form of delegitimization is "...to deny the humanness of the other."
 Titus's wife does not consider Efe's child human since it was born out of wedlock by an indigent under-aged girl.
 The victim is also denied the opportunity of self-explanation.
 This shows that interrogatives can be used to underscore social relations, social power and instances of dominance.

 The second, Ama's rhetorical questions, reveal her emotional turmoil and confusion about her father's identity.
-This comes after the only man she had known and called father (Brother Cyril) rapes her, denies the act and eventually warns her never to call him father anymore - "Do not call me that.
+This came after the only man she had known and called father (Brother Cyril) raped her, denied the act and eventually warned her never to call him father anymore-"Do not call me that.
 Do not call me father.
 I am not your father, you stupid lying girl" (148).
 The fact that she knows nothing about the identity of her biological father and her mother's conspiratorial silence on the matter are psychologically damning to her.
 The questions therefore are an elusive search for identity and self-discovery.

-The Nigerian pidgin as discourse and identity marker
+The Nigerian Pidgin as Discourse and Identity Marker